atahanuz/easy_stock_data/README.md

 ## Contact
 For questions, feature requests and bug reports you can raise an Issue here and I will happily respond.
-You can also email me at atahanuz23@gmail.com but raising an Issue in this repo would be better as everone can see the discussion and GitHub issues send a notification to my phone.
+You can also email me at atahanuz23@gmail.com but raising an Issue in this repo would be better as everone would be able to see and contribute the discussion.
 <br><br><br>